mlmedia/js-plugin-accordion/README.md

 ###HTML###

 The HTML markup must have a containing parent element, which can use any ID or class for initialization.
-The parent element contains as many "group" elements as desired.
-Each "group" element contains a "control" element and a "box" element.
-The "control" element optionally contains an "expand" and "collapse" element to display an icon indicating whether the group is open or closed.
+The parent element contains as many elements with the "group" class as desired.
+Each "group" element contains an element with a "control" class and an element with the "box" class.
+The "control" element may also optionally contain an element with an "expand" class and one with a "collapse" class to contain an icon indicating whether the group is open or closed.

-Any element can be used in the "expand" and "collapse" spans, including "+" / "-" characters, special HTML characters such as `&#9660;` arrows, image graphics, or font icons, such as with <a href="http://fortawesome.github.io/Font-Awesome/icons/" title="Font Awesome icons" target="_blank">Font Awesome icons</a>.
+Any element can be used in the "expand" and "collapse" elements, including "+" / "-" characters, special HTML characters such as `&#9660;` arrows, image graphics, or font icons, such as with <a href="http://fortawesome.github.io/Font-Awesome/icons/" title="Font Awesome icons" target="_blank">Font Awesome icons</a>.

 An example of the accordion markup is shown below: